Greenhouse gas emissions

 Enlarge image: GHG emissions based on generation type from 1990 to 2023 graph.

-In 2023 our total inventoried direct (“scope 1”) GHG emissions was estimated to be 128 kilotonnes (kt) of carbon dioxide equivalent (CO2e).
+In 2023, we calculated our total inventoried direct (“scope 1”) GHG emissions was estimated to be 128 kilotonnes (kt) of carbon dioxide equivalent (CO2e).

 GHG emission sources and types